Mainz: Names and etymology

 Although the city is situated opposite the mouth of the Main, the name of Mainz is not from Main, the similarity being perhaps reinforced by folk-etymological reanalysis.
 Main is from Latin Moenis (also Moenus or Menus), the name the Romans used for the river.
-Linguistic analysis of the many forms that the name "Mainz" has taken on make it clear that it is a simplification of Mogontiacum.
-The name appears to be Celtic, however, it had also become Roman and was selected by them with a special significance.
+Linguistic analysis of the many forms that the name "Mainz" has taken on makes it clear that it is a simplification of Mogontiacum.
+The name appears to be Celtic, although it had also become Roman and was selected by them with a special significance.
 The Roman soldiers defending Gallia had adopted the Gallic god Mogons (Mogounus, Moguns, Mogonino), for the meaning of which etymology offers two basic options: "the great one", similar to Latin magnus, which was used in aggrandizing names such as Alexander magnus, "Alexander the Great" and Pompeius magnus, "Pompey the Great", or the god of "might" personified as it appears in young servitors of any type whether of noble or ignoble birth.
 (Note: A second hypothesis suggests that Moguns was a wealthy Celt whose estate was taken for the fort and that a tax district was formed on the area parallel to other tax districts with a -iacum suffix (Arenacum, Mannaricium).
 There is no evidence for this supposedly wealthy man or his estate, but there is plenty for the god.
 According to Carl Darling Buck in Comparative Grammar of Greek and Latin, -yo- and -k- are general Indo-European formative suffices and are not related to taxes.
 As the loyalty of the Vangiones was unquestioned and Drusus was campaigning over the Rhine, it is unlikely Mogontiacum would have been built to collect taxes from the Vangiones, who were not a Roman municipium.)

 Mainz has a number of different names in other languages and dialects.
 In Latin it is known as Mogontiacum (/la/) or Moguntiacum and, in the local Hessian dialect, it is Määnz /de/ or Meenz /de/.
-It is known as Mayence /fr/ in French, Magonza /it/ in Italian, Maguncia /es/ in Spanish, Mogúncia /pt/ in Portuguese, Moguncja /pl/ in Polish, Magentza (מגנצא) in Yiddish, and Mohuč in Czech and Slovak (/cs/).
+It is known as Mayence /fr/ in French, Magonza /it/ in Italian, Maguncia /es/ in Spanish, Mogúncia /pt/ in Portuguese, Moguncja /pl/ in Polish, Magentza (מגנצא) in Hebrew, and Mohuč in Czech and Slovak (/cs/).

 Before the 20th century, Mainz was commonly known in the Anglosphere either as Mentz, its English version, or by its French version Mayence.
 It is the namesake of two American cities named Mentz.